ChInMoY369/Student-exam-analysis/README.md

 # 📚 Student's Exam Performance Analysis

-A beginner-friendly data analytics project focused on analyzing students' academic performance using Python, Pandas, Matplotlib, and Seaborn.
+A beginner-friendly data analytics project focused on analyzing student's academic performance using Python, Pandas, Matplotlib, and Seaborn.
 This project visualizes subject-wise scores, overall trends, and key insights using engaging charts and summaries.

 ---